-When this option is off, the panel announces all open/failed sensors once, then automatically bypasses the open sensors and arms the rest of the system.
+When this option is off, the panel announces all open/failed sensors once, then automatically bypasses the open sensors and arms the rest of the system after the Exit Delay has expired.
+If other sensors are opened during the exit delay, they will also be bypassed if left open.